Uses of chrysanthemums

 However, chrysanthemums are not associated in all countries with the dead.
 In Mexico, for example, it is customary to declare love to a woman by giving her a bouquet of chrysanthemums.

 In Spain, this would not have the desired effect, since it is customary to give her violets or roses to express one’s love.
-(More information on the cultivation of chrysanthemums in the listing above)
+(More information on the cultivation of chrysanthemums in the listing below)

 Chrysanthemums as air cleaners